 Right now, it's Girls' Generation.
 Tomorrow, it's Girls' Generation.
 Forever, it's Girls' Generation.

 13 years ago, SM Entertainment's first girl group made their entrance to the K-pop scene.
-At that time in 2007, K-pop's international presence was almost unheard of, but years down the road, the nine members of Girls' Generation won the hearts of many, sparked global phenomenons through their countless chart-topping comebacks, and re-defined the world of K-pop in many ways.
+At that time in 2007, K-pop's international presence was almost unheard of, but years down the road, the nine members of Girls' Generation won the hearts of many, sparked a global phenomenon through their countless chart-topping comebacks, and re-defined the world of K-pop in many ways.

 Girls' Generation earned themselves the title of 'The Nation's Girl Group', having stood the test of time across a diverse spectrum of concepts - you name it, they've done it.
 They have also become the first Asian girl group to achieve five music videos with over 100 million views on YouTube with 'Gee', 'I Got a Boy', 'The Boys', 'Mr. Taxi', and 'Oh!'.